Skip to main content

 • AI synthesis (live LLM, slower — 1–4 s) — get_world_brief, get_country_brief, analyze_situation, generate_forecasts.

 Full per-tool parameters, freshness budgets, and curl examples are in the MCP Tools Reference.
-When the compressed tools/list description is ambiguous about a specific tool, call describe_tool with tool_name: "<name>" for the full uncompressed definition — it’s exempt from your daily quota, so use it freely while exploring.
+When the compressed tools/list description is ambiguous about a specific tool, call describe_tool with tool_name: "<name>" for the full uncompressed definition — it’s exempt from the Pro daily quota, so use it freely while exploring.

 What just happened